ranjanabhi07/JAVA/README.md

 7) variables and data type 🦖 :- it contains some basic questions of variables & dataTypes and it's solution as ppt.

-8) FlowChart And Pseudocode 🦖 :-
+8) FlowChart And Pseudocode 🦖 :- it contains some basic questions of flowChart & pseudocodes and it's solutions as ppt